Emergency Escape Requirements for South Jordan Basement Projects

 Table of Contents

-They are more than just documents.
-These safety requirements can save lives.
+In other words, these safety requirements can save lives.
 Properly installed egress windows or doors allow first responders to enter and provide residents with a safe exit in the event of a fire or other emergency.

 We’ll explain everything in this guide so you may confidently remodel and pass the first inspection.